-Like most other Blue Buffalo products, the Fish and Oatmeal Recipe is made in the USA and contains no corn, artificial flavors, or artificial colors.
+This dog food is made in the USA and contains no corn, artificial flavors, or artificial colors.
 This recipe is intended for large-breed adults, but it will probably work well for most adult dogs, regardless of their size.

 Blue Buffalo Fish & Oatmeal is a nutritious food that contains most of the bells and whistles you’d expect from a premium product.
 Most dogs appear to love the taste of this recipe, and owners rave about the quality and health benefits it provides (particularly improved coat and skin condition).
 Additionally, Blue Buffalo Fish & Oatmeal is priced much lower than many comparable options.

 There aren’t many significant drawbacks to this recipe.
 It isn’t a grain-free formula, which may be a problem for certain dogs and their owners, but grain-inclusive is what many owners may prefer.

 Whitefish, Menhaden Fish Meal (Source of Omega 3 Fatty Acids), Oatmeal, Barley, Brown Rice...,